-To implement equation (15), we need to specify the sampling frequency (m) and the window length for the autocovariance terms (q).
+To implement Eq.
+(15), we need to specify the sampling frequency (m) and the window length for the autocovariance terms (q).
 Since the optimal values are not known a priori, we consider a range of candidate values and evaluate their effect on the properties of the realized variances.
-The candidate values for m correspond to returns sampled as finely as every 30 seconds, and the values for q correspond to four different window lengths: 0, 15, 30, and 60 minutes.
-We construct the returns used to implement equation (15) by applying the Andersen and Bollerslev (1997) linear interpolation scheme to the filtered intraday transaction prices from the TAQ database.
+The candidate values for m correspond to returns sampled as finely as every 30 seconds, and the values for q correspond to four different window lengths: 0, 15, 30, and 60 min.
+We construct the returns used to implement Eq.
+(15) by applying the Andersen and Bollerslev (1997) linear interpolation scheme to the filtered intraday transaction prices from the TAO database.

-It is common practice to construct realized variances using five-minute returns and with q = 0.
-We find that realized variances constructed using this combination of parameter values are severely biased, with the average realized variance 13 percent greater than the average squared open-to-close return.
+It is common practice to construct realized variances using 5-min returns and with q=0.
+We find that realized variances constructed using this combination of parameter values are severely biased, with the average realized variance 13% greater than the average squared open-to-close return.
 The magnitude of bias increases rapidly with the sampling frequency, but increasing the window length counteracts the bias.
-Using a 30-minute window produces realized variances that, for any choice of sampling frequency, are within two percent of the average squared open-to-close return.
-Increasing the window length further (e.g., 60 minutes) substantially increases the standard deviation of the realized variances.
-Therefore, we conclude that the best combination of parameter values is a 30-second sampling frequency and a 30-minute window length.
+Using a 30-min window produces realized variances that, for any choice of sampling frequency, are within 2% of the average squared open-to-close return.
+Increasing the window length further (e.g., 60 min) substantially increases the standard deviation of the realized variances.
+Therefore, we conclude that the best combination of parameter values is a 30-seconds sampling frequency and a 30-min window length.

-We construct the full-day realized volatilities by substituting the sample analogs of μ , μ_o , μ_c , ς_o^2 , ς_c^2 , and ς{oc} into equations (16) and (17).
+We construct the full-day realized volatilities by substituting the sample analogs of μ , μ_o , μ_c , ς_o^2 , ς_c^2 , and ς{oc} into Eqs.
+(16) and (17).
 Hansen and Lunde (2005) suggest removing outliers from the estimation to avoid obtaining a negative weight on $r{t[c]}^2$.
-Accordingly, we exclude days in which either $RV{t[o]}$ or $r{t[c]}^2$ is among the largest 0.5 percent
+Accordingly, we exclude days in which either $RV{t[o]}$ or $r{t[c]}^2$ among the largest 0.5% of the observations for a given stock.
+The average φ estimate for the 20 stocks is 0.92.
+By comparison, the ratio of the average squared close-to-close return to the average squared close-to-open return indicates that 20% of the daily variance occurs during the nontrading period.
+The φ estimate gives less weight than this to the nontrading-period variance estimate because the trading-period variance estimate is much more precise.